phetsims/phet-info/doc/interactive-description-technical-guide.md

 ### Getting started

-When beginning PDOM work in a simulation, add `"supportsInteractiveDescription": true` to the sim's package.json.
+When beginning PDOM work in a simulation, add `"supportsInteractiveDescription": true` to the sim's package.json under `phet.features`.
 Then regenerate the lists to add the simulation to perennial/data/interactive-description list, and generate an a11y-view HTML document to assist with development (`grunt generate-a11y-view-html`).
 Accessibility features are hidden behind an `?supportsDescription` query parameter.
 You can elect to develop by adding this query parameter, but it is not recommended.

 ### The a11y-view